 An additional non-technical best practice is a business one: successful international businesses often have international teams that regularly communicate with and can learn from each other.
 They unite to have a central brand strategy that the international SEO strategy supports.

 You don’t have to be a global brand to employ the tenets of international SEO.
 We live in a multicultural world where diverse people come together and expect personalized experiences in regards to messaging, products, search behavior, and more.
 Getting a deeper understanding into the range of unique complexities across all your audiences is imperative.
 For a truly successful international (and local) SEO strategy, think of the user first and build out from them.
 Global success will come after, as Google and other search engines reward brands and user experiences that speak directly to the end user.

-To ensure your website is optimized for both local and global audiences, contact NetElixir’s SEO experts.
+To ensure your website is optimized for both local and global audiences, contact NetElixir’s international SEO experts.
 At NetElixir, we employ the Hofstede cultural dimensions model for a “glocalization” approach that helps our clients sustainably grow their global brand.